 Starting out as a rat catcher in stables, this gamin-faced charmer’s endearing ways soon won him a place beside the coachman, where he assumed the role of guardian as they drove about town together.

-Originally called the Bull and Terrier, this British breed represents a cross between the Bulldog and the now-extinct White English Terrier.
+Originally billed as the Bull and Terrier, this British breed represents a cross mainly between the old-time Bulldog, the now-extinct White English Terrier, and the Dalmatian.